umutspring/bibu_speedtester/README.md

 Use the hosted deployment:

 - Open: https://bibu-speedtester.onrender.com
 - Click “Start” to begin.
-The gauge runs for download first, then upload.
+The system runs for download first, then upload.
 - Results appear in the results panel; “Data used” totals remain after the run.
-The gauge resets to 0 at the end.

 If you need to self‑host in the future, the backend is a single Python file (`server.py`) and can be run locally; see Architecture for details.